PrefectHQ/prefect/docs/tutorial/workers.md

 ## Why workers

-Workers are a bridge between the Prefect orchestration layer and infrastructure for flow runs that can be dynamically provisioned.
-To transition from persistent infrastructure to dynamic infrastructure, use `flow.deploy` instead of `flow.serve`.
+In the last section of the tutorial you learned how work pools are a bridge between the Prefect orchestration layer and infrastructure for flow runs that can be dynamically provisioned.
+You saw how you can transition from persistent infrastructure to dynamic infrastructure, use `flow.deploy` instead of `flow.serve`.

+Work pools that rely on client-side workers take this a step further by enabling you to run work flows in your own Docker containers, Kubernetes Clusters, and serverless environments like AWS ECS, Azure Container Instances, and GCP Cloud Run.

 The architecture of a worker-based work pool deployment can be summarized with the following diagram: